SpencerTinnin/e621dl/README.md

 Notes:

 * author is uploader's username, not artist's name.
-Use artist for that. creator_id
+Use artist for that
 * creator_id is id of uploader, not artist

 There may be more supported fields in the future, but I don't promise anything unless you create a feature request in [Issues](https://github.com/lurkbbs/e621dl/issues).